These Christmas lights in Thessaloniki!

 The lighting of the tree will take place on the 7th of December on Aristotelous Square, followed by a big concert!

-Throughout the holiday season there are plenty of cultural events, kids' workshops, holiday activities and performancies.
+Throughout the holiday season there are plenty of cultural events, kids' workshops, holiday activities and performances.

-If you are travelling with your family, a special someone or even alone, you will surely enjoy the Christmas spirit that Thessaloniki has to offer!
+If you are travelling with your family, a special someone or even alone, you will surely enjoy Christmas in Thessaloniki!